 As companies like Walmart and Marsh Supermarkets have begun to crack down on Cosmo magazines in their checkout aisles, as a result of outreach by the National Center on Sexual Exploitation, Cosmo has occasionally self-censored its front pages to have less obviously pornified article titles.

 Will Cosmo make progress and regularly produce magazine covers that don’t expose minors in check-out aisles to sexually graphic themes?
 We’re watching to find out.

 Results from a 2015 nationwide survey indicate that many Americans agree.

-This staple of the supermarket checkout line is as pornographic as Playboy magazine.
+This staple of the supermarket checkout line is sexually exploitive and harmful to minors.
 While it may not have many nude pictures (though they have started throwing them into recent issues), this publication has steadily declined from a somewhat inspirational women’s magazine to a verbally pornographic “how-to” sex guide.
 Cosmo is leading the way in further desensitizing young women and girls to accept and participate in the pornified and sexually violent culture around them.

 In recent years, Cosmo has started to blatantly target young girls to expand their audience and increase profits.
 Many of their covers feature teen idols, meant to entice young girls into buying the magazine.
 They include feature stories from Disney stars and teen icons.
 A search of #MyCosmo or #CosmoGirl on social media yields pictures, tweets and comments from teen girls around the world gushing about trying Cosmo’s tips and trying to be like women of Cosmo Magazine.